“If love could have saved you,

 You would have lived forever.”

 I was getting ready to go to work.
 Normally my Dad got ready before me but this morning he was still in his room.
-I thought he’d slept in accidentally but as I got closer I could hear a muffled voice through the door, he was on the phone.
+I thought he’d slept in accidentally but as I got closer to his door I could hear a muffled voice, he was on the phone.
 I knocked, “I’ll be out soon” he said abruptly.
-I felt a knot in my stomach, something wasn’t right.
+I felt a knot in my stomach, something didn’t feel right.
 I waited in the kitchen impatiently.
 Several minutes passed.
 Eventually he came out pale as a ghost.
 I asked him what’s wrong.
-He told me to sit down, I started to become lightheaded.
+He told me to sit down.
+I started to become lightheaded.
 In a shaky, restrained voice he said: “Elizabeth died.”

 Within a few hours, we were on a plane to Vancouver to sit through my sister’s funeral.
 A slideshow of Elizabeth’s short life played as my mum’s hysterical cries echoed loudly throughout the church.